Rare Events for the Manneville-Pomeau map: Introduction

 We can further enrich our process by considering the point process formed by entries into the regions $\{X>u_n\}$, which in good cases gives rise to a Poisson process.
 An analogous dichotomy can often be shown there also: in the case of a periodic point $\z$, we obtain a compound Poisson process.
 We leave the details of this construction to later.

 In this note, we extend the dichotomy to a simple non-uniformly hyperbolic dynamical system, the \emph{Manneville-Pomeau} (MP) map equipped with an absolutely continuous invariant probability measure.
-The form for such maps given in \cite{LSV99, BruSauTroVai03} is, for $\alpha\in (0,1)$, the corresponding MP map is
+The particular form of these maps we will use is, for $\alpha>0$,